justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 [![glacier](glacier.jpg)][1]

-## Does Docker solve this?
+## Archiving Software

-Of course, we can expect major projects and organizations to be around for a very long time, Software that is actively developed can keep up with major updates and changes every few years, along with the rest of glacier.
-But for old code this is going to become a larger problem, as people use more and more dependencies.
+For actively developed software projects this is probably far down on the list of concerns, because we can trust major organizations to support us for a long time, and code can be updated to keep up with changes, even major ones.
+But for old code sitting around this is a big problem, and it's only going to get worse as projects use more and more dependencies.

 ![john carmack tweet](john.png)

-Desn't docker solve this problem?
-Specifying docker images feels really good, and seems like a solution.
+Many commenters online assume that Docker solves this archival problem.
+Docker certainly leads you to think this is the case.
-You get all those dependencies wrangled, down to the exact OS version, in a nicely wrapped package which anyone can run anywhere.
+It feels great to get all those dependencies wrangled, down to the exact OS version, in a nicely wrapped package which anyone can move to another system.
 But does this mean your image will always build in exactly the same way?
 Does this remove your project from the glacier?

 It doesn't take much thought to realize the answer is no.
-Docker locks down the list of URLs you depend on, but the contents must still be acquired through the internet.
+Docker locks down a *list of URLs* you depend on, but the contents must still be acquired through the internet, upon each build (ignoring cache).
-The Docker files and the core pieces may stay exactly the same, but the external internet around it is always transforming.
+Outside the dockerfiles, the surronding internet around is always moving in the glacier described before. (!)
-Saving a tar may be a good way to archive the built image, but the build itself has nothing locked down at all.
-The fact that these dependencies still exist has not been made explicit, and and Docker leads you to think you no longer have to worry about this.

 ## What Docker doesn't Archive